drazvan91/barcodescanner-sdk-cordova/docs/howto-upgrade.md

 	phonegap plugin add <path to downloaded and unzipped plugin>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally check that the app key of your enterprise account matches the one in your app.
+Finally check that the license key of your enterprise account matches the one in your app.
 If it doesn't match, replace it with the one in your account.

 ## How to upgrade to a new version of the Scandit Barcode Scanner